victor-porcar/Tech-Talk-Arthas-Tool/README.md

 In order to change the definition of a class on the fly, Arthas offers command `retransform`

 steps:
-1) regenerate class using your IDE
+1) regenerate the new version of class file using your IDE locally.
+(If that is not possible, then generate new artifact as rar and unzipped it to find the corresponding class file).
-2) find the .class and copy it in a working folder
+2) copy class file in any working folder locally
-3) launch the retransform as follows
+3) execute Arthas -> `java -jar arthas-boot.jar` and use the command retransform
 ```
-retransform <WORKING_FOLDER>/YourClass.class
+retransform <WORKING_FOLDER>/MyClass.class
 ```